smintio/Portals-Components-SDK/Examples/Frontend/README.md

 *UI component ID and UI component type*

 Each Smint.io Portals UI component has an ID that is being defined by the developer of the UI component.
-Please prefix your UI component IDs by your domain (e.g. *smintio-* or *smint-io-*) to avoid ID clashes.
+Please prefix your UI component IDs by your partner ID (e.g. `smintio-`) to avoid ID clashes.
 On top of that it is assigned to an UI component type.
 There is a predefined list of UI component types (see below) which is maintained by Smint.io.
 If you need an additional UI component type, please get in touch.